 You May Have Legal Options to File a Lawsuit About Your Work-Related Injury

-However, if your work-related injury involves third parties, you may be able to pursue compensation against them via a personal injury claim or lawsuit.
+However, if your on-the-job injury involves third parties, you may be able to pursue compensation against them via a personal injury claim or lawsuit.
 Our legal team handles both workers’ compensation claims and personal injury cases, so we can provide legal assistance in both situations.

 Identifying Liable Third Parties